XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 This section describes some of the challenges related to scaling `rippled` servers for testing and production deployments.
 Additionally, it describes how hardware and configuration settings relate to those challenges.
 Finally, this section offers recommendations to assist you in properly setting up `rippled` to meet the goals for the use-case of your deployment.

 Even the most minimally functional `rippled` server must contain the most recently validated ledger versions to submit transactions to the network and verify the integrity of the XRP Ledger.
-Beyond these requirements, consider the following possible business requirements:
+Beyond these requirements, consider the following possible business needs:

 - Handling ever-increasing transaction volume
 - Servicing transaction reporting information to clients